 Speaking of danger, batteries can not only chemically burn you, they can explode also.
 Remove watch and ring while working around your battery, and carefully avoid sparks and short circuits.
 One rule pro techs follow to minimize sparks is to remove the negative cable first and reattach it last, and they watch where their wrench or screwdriver is in proximity to the battery at all times.

 Powersports batteries, even those well taken care of, are apt to not live as long as their automotive counterparts.
 The above reasons explain much of this, but consider also that their small size, necessary to fit into very compact vehicles, is against them as it requires them to be working at full capacity pretty much all the time.
-Add to this the relatively crude alternator systems found on most powersports vehicles, resulting in harsh, abrupt recharge scenarios, and you can see the powersports vehicle has a difficult time of it.
+Add to this the relatively crude alternator systems found on vintage powersports vehicles, resulting in harsh, abrupt recharge scenarios, and you can see the powersports vehicle has a difficult time of it.